-When we notify providers of the inspection, they will receive information on how to conduct a confidential online survey of learners and parents.
-Estyn will also provide a pre-inspection online questionnaire for governors (where appropriate), and all teaching, assessment and support staff directly employed by the provider.
-The outcomes of the surveys will form part of the pre-inspection evidence and support inspectors to form their evaluations of the provider's work.
+When we notify providers of the inspection, they will receive information on how to access online questionnaires for learners, parents/carers and staff.
+The outcomes of the pre-inspection questionnaires will form part of the pre-inspection- evidence and support inspectors to form their evaluations of the provider's work.